AmohelangMohlomi/IntervAI/README.md

 ## Demo

-### You can have a look of a live demo of IntervAI here:
+### You can have a look at a live demo of IntervAI here:
 [![Watch the video](https://img.youtube.com/vi/d9qay6OnMig/0.jpg)](https://www.youtube.com/watch?v=d9qay6OnMig)